bioFAM/MOFA2/README.md

 Factors can be used to impute missing values.
 This is quite useful for visualisation in data sets with large amounts of NAs.

 #### Clustering
-Clustering can be performed in the latent space to reveal sample subgroups.
-In fact, doing clustering in the (denoised) latent space is generally much more robust than in the high-dimensional space.
+Doing clustering in the (denoised) latent space tends to be much more robust than in the high-dimensional space.

 ## Tutorials/Vignettes